top of page

 During the carer’s absence the nephew went to his solicitor to exercise his right as Power of Attorney and within those three days had organised putting Isobel into a care home.
 He wrote to the carer telling her that the family had decided that it was best Isobel went into a care home and that she was no longer needed.
 The nephew no longer needed to wait for Isobel to die.
 The house was sold, the estate liquidated and most of the assets distributed pre-death.
 She remained in the care home for a further three years refusing to eat most of the food she was given, hardly ever moving out of her bed and reliant solely on seeing the care home staff.

 To the carer, it did not matter Isobel had dementia.
 It was still Isobel, who would only eat her favourite food and who liked to be taken outside and follow a particular daily routine.
 The estate could easily afford to keep Isobel’s care running at home and her needs were not specialised at the time such as to require specialist nursing care.
 The caregiver was keen to ensure that she attended to Isobel’s wishes for as long as possible, ones that made her content during her end of life period but this was taken away from her and Isobel.
 Anyone dealing with dementia patients will know how difficult it can be to learn about the patient and handle their behaviour and keep them calm and content.
 In the end, Isobel may have needed specialist care, but it turned out this was not the case.
 This carer asked if there was anything that could be done to help people like Isobel in future.
+One way is to properly understand and be advised how far protection can go within an LPA.
+It is assumed it is a simple document that can be downloaded for a fixed fee, with no proper advice and guidance.
+That is clearly not as it should be.

 Be in control.
 Be Certain